This post may contain affiliate links, which help keep this content free. (Full disclosure)

-Place the bacon slices onto a large, cold saute pan on the stove.
+Place the bacon slices onto a large, cold cast iron skillet on the stove.
 Turn heat to medium.
 Fry bacon for a few minutes on each side, until crispy.

 Remove bacon and set aside to drain on paper towels.
 Leave the bacon grease in the pan.

 Add 2 tbsp (30 mL) olive oil to the pan and swirl around.
 Add brussels sprouts.
 Season with sea salt and black pepper, and stir to distribute.